juanjucm/finetuning-lms/README.md

 # Fine-tuning MLMs 🤖⚙️

-This brief research is intended to explore the different fine-tuning approaches that can be applied for adapting bert-like MLMs to a custom domain datasets.
+This brief research is intended to explore the different fine-tuning approaches that can be applied for adapting bert-like models to a custom dataset and task.

 <figure>
   <img src="./data/images/adaptive_fine-tuning.png">
   <figcaption style='text-align:center';>
   Framework for fine-tuning LMs.
   <a href="https://ruder.io/recent-advances-lm-fine-tuning/">Sebastian Rude's post</a>